chpoit/utsushis-charm/README.md

 This repo contains code that will allow you to extract all of your charms in Monster Hunter Rise from recordings taking with the switch's "save clip" feature.

-It's called Utsushi's charm because I thought it would be funny to make a complementary "Utsushi's Armor Search System", but ["this armor set searcher exists"](https://mhrise.wiki-db.com/sim/?hl=en).
+It's called Utsushi's charm because I thought it would be funny to make a complementary "Utsushi's Armor Search System", but [this armor set searcher](https://mhrise.wiki-db.com/sim/?hl=en) exists.
 I might still try to port Athena's ASS for MHW to MHR, but for now this works for me.

 # New Update (Updated June 1st)
 - 1.5.2